 Convenience shouldn’t come before safety

+Dr. Grover agrees with the recommendations and says that when it comes to minimizing injury risk, safety should always come before convenience.
 She adds that it’s important for pediatricians to talk to parents about the guidelines and explain why they’re in place.
-The complete recommendation is available via the American Academy of Pediatrics.
+The complete recommendation is available through the American Academy of Pediatrics.